 On an overall basis, the 2016 Cost Recovery Study (a copy of which is available on request) concluded that, for FYE 2015, fee revenue recovered 80 percent of regulatory program activity costs, with revenue of \$32.6 million and costs of \$41 million.
 This resulted in a shortfall, or cost recovery gap, of \$8.4 million which was filled by county tax revenue.
-The cost recovery rate for FYE 2016 is projected to be 82%.
 The proposed fee amendments for FYE 2017 are projected to increase overall Air District fee revenue by approximately \$3.6 million relative to fee revenue levels that would be expected without the amendments.
 Revenue in FYE 2017 is expected to remain below the Air District's regulatory program costs for both permitted and non-permitted sources.